sajjadabd/python-course-player/README.md

 For Windows 7:

 * Add a semicolon (;) to the end of the variable and append the location of your video player.
-Click "OK" and apply the changes to every open window.
+Click "OK" and apply the changes.

 For Windows 10: